LudwigThePig/full-stack-challenge/README.md

   This application comes with a suite of tests that cover the models, controllers, and views.
     - To test the models and controllers, run `rails test`.
     - To test the views, run `yarn test`.

+## Design Choices

+  Despite not having any Rails experience, I took the hint and built out the application with Rails!
+The data flow is very much in line with what Rails suggests.
+Although scaffolds look like powerful tools, I stayed away from them.
+I wanted to learn how to build out my own controllers, tests, and custom scopes from scratch.

+  I created two controllers and models.
+One for the companies and one for the Founders.
+At present, companies have a one to many relationship with founders.
+In the future, if our founders wanted to go off and start a new company, one would just have to create a join table and the requisite model to handle a many to many relationship

+  The views were built out with React.
+There are three root components for the three erb templates, `home`, `new`, and `show`.
+Each root component shares a navbar component.

+  The Home component/view renders a list of the companies.
+There is a 'add company' button at the bottom, as well as a link in the navbar to the new company page.

+  The new view, or NewCompanyForm component, renders a form that posts to the Ruby controller, which updates the Model.

+  The show view, or CompanyProfile, has a lot of dynamic features.
+First, a user can click on the 'edit' button to have a modal appear.
+This modal contains a form that allows the user to edit the company's details.
+There is a second modal that appears when the user clicks the 'Add Founder' button.
+This also displays a form.
+This component makes full use of React's SPA powers.
+Users never have to leave the page to make changes and see those changes.

+  Testing, while always at the front of my mind, took a backseat in the development process.
+I did not know enough about Rails to write meaningful tests from the start.
+I spent a good deal of time learning about MiniTest and implemented my tests after development but it would have been nice to know enough to use TDD.

+  All in all, this was a lot of fun!
+I understand the power of Rails and look forward to developing with it in the future

+  - Morgan